xeon123/KCNA-notes/7 Cloud-Native Application Delivery.md

 - A GitOps agent (like **Argo CD** or **Flux**) **runs inside the cluster**.
 - It **pulls changes** from the Git repo and applies them to the cluster.
 - The agent continuously reconciles the cluster state with the Git repo.
+- In a **pull-based model**, agents or components running inside each tenant’s namespace (or cluster) regularly **pull their own configuration** or workload definitions from a source of truth.
+	- **Multi-tenancy** in Kubernetes means allowing multiple users, teams, or customers (tenants) to share the same cluster (or infrastructure) **while being isolated from each other**, either logically or physically.

 #### ✅ Pros:
 - **Secure**: No need to expose the cluster externally.